microsoft/TypeScript-wiki/Breaking-Changes.md

 ## Generated constructor code use return value of `super(...)` calls as `this`

-In ES2015, constructors which return an object implicitly substitute the value of `this` for any callers of `super(..)`.
-As a result, it is necessary to capture any potential return value of `super()` and replace it with `this`.
+In ES2015, constructors which return an object implicitly substitute the value of `this` for any callers of `super(...)`.
+As a result, it is necessary to capture any potential return value of `super(...)` and replace it with `this`.

 **Example**